 Interactive Application Security Testing (IAST)

-Interactive Application Security Testing combines SAST and DAST techniques, enabling security checks across various development and deployment stages.
+Interactive Application Security Testing (IAST) combines SAST and DAST techniques, enabling security checks across various development and deployment stages.
 While doing so, IAST tools continuously monitor applications to gather information about performance, functionality, and bugs.
 A comprehensive security analysis involves testing the access code, stack trace information, libraries, runtime control, and data flow information.

 At its core, IAST combines the benefits of DAST and SAST mechanisms by identifying runtime vulnerabilities and highlighting poorly written lines of code.